Handmade Kiseto Sake Set

 Golden Serenity – Handmade Kiseto Sake Set by Keizan Kiln

-Crafted by award-winning artisan Kazufumi Wada of Keizan Kiln, this Handmade Kiseto Sake Set pays homage to Japan’s folkcraft traditions.
-As a recipient of the Takuo Award—honoring exceptional Mino ware artisans—Wada’s work blends reverence for history with quiet innovation.
-Each vessel is wheel-thrown and fired in Japan, ensuring every curve, ridge, and mark of the hand is preserved in ceramic form.
+Crafted by award-winning artisan Kazufumi Wada of Keizan Kiln, this Handmade Kiseto Sake Set showcases Japan’s rich folkcraft traditions.
+As a recipient of the Takuo Award, honoring exceptional Mino ware artisans, Wada’s pieces combine deep respect for history with contemporary innovation.
+Each vessel is wheel-thrown and fired in Japan, ensuring every curve, ridge, and artisan mark is part of its unique character.
+The tokkuri stands at 11 cm, holding a generous 300 ml of your favorite sake, while the two sake cups are each 6 cm high, perfect for an inviting sharing experience.

-The warm golden glaze known as Kiseto is one of Mino ware’s most beloved finishes.
-Its name, meaning “Yellow Seto,” dates back centuries, and its subtle elegance remains a fixture in traditional Japanese tableware.
-Specks of iron and organic brush textures give each piece a soft, rustic character.
-The set includes one full-bodied tokkuri and two perfectly sized sake cups, designed for everyday use or ceremonial sipping alike.
+The warm golden glaze known as Kiseto, meaning “Yellow Seto,” is one of Mino ware’s most cherished finishes.
+Its subtle elegance is a standout in traditional Japanese tableware.
+With specks of iron and organic brush textures, each piece exudes a soft, rustic charm, reflecting the artisan's hand.
+This set includes one full-bodied tokkuri and two perfectly sized sake cups, designed for everyday enjoyment or ceremonial sipping.

 Elegant Gift Box & Refined Simplicity

-Packaged in a wooden box adorned with Japanese calligraphy and a red seal, this set makes an impression before it’s even opened.
-The vessels rest snugly within custom compartments, highlighting their sculptural presence and making storage effortless.
-Whether shared over a slow meal or admired on a shelf, this sake set offers a tangible connection to the soulful craft of Gifu's famed pottery tradition.
+Housed in a wooden box adorned with Japanese calligraphy and a red seal, this set creates an impression before it’s even revealed.
+The vessels are secured within custom compartments, showcasing their sculptural beauty while ensuring effortless storage.
+Ideal for collectors or as a thoughtful gift, the packaging ensures each piece arrives safely and is ready for immediate enjoyment.
+Whether savored during a leisurely meal or displayed on a shelf, this sake set embodies the craftsmanship of Gifu's renowned pottery tradition.

-Bring golden tranquility to your sake ritual with the Handmade Kiseto Sake Set—a celebration of warmth, heritage, and human touch.
+Invite golden tranquility into your sake ritual with the Handmade Kiseto Sake Set—a celebration of warmth and human touch.

 Product Information